BSC CLUB RULES

 ADOPTED by Committee on 18th March 2019 and for Section A at the Annual General Meeting on 28th April 2019

-The Rules contained in this booklet are for the conduct of the affairs of the Blackwater Sailing Club Limited (hereinafter called "the Club"), and for compliance by Members.
+The Rules that follow are for the conduct of the affairs of the Blackwater Sailing Club Limited (hereinafter called "the Club"), and for compliance by Members.
 The Rules are in addition to, and in amplification of, the Articles of Association of the Club.

 Section A of these Rules, and updates thereto, are approved at General Meetings of the Club, in accordance with the requirements of Articles 3(e) and (f).